Among the industries facing big challenges and having tremendous opportunities in digital innovation and transformation is the utilities industry.

-Among the challenges facing the utilities industry overall (and making abstraction of regional differences):
+Among the (really many) challenges facing the utilities industry overall (and making abstraction of regional differences):

 - Regulatory challenges.
 In many regions, energy, water and other utility companies in the short term focus on regulatory initiatives that in some regions are changing the market big time.

 - The fact that natural resources are not endless (and we feel it more than ever, just look at the underlying causes of many geopolitical evolutions).

 - Heightened competition.
 As a result of some (recent) regulatory changes in several regions, competition has increased.
 Furthermore, with so-called disruptive players entering (parts of) the utility industry, business models as such are under pressure, mainly from a digital customer experience perspective.

 - Macro-economic and geopolitical.
 We mentioned geopolitical before but there’s more.
 In recent years it has become clear that energy has become more than a weapon and is not just used as one but also the cause of many conflicts.
 Some of these recent conflicts are reshaping the way countries are sourcing their energy and reviewing existing dependencies while others forge partnerships challenging balances that have existed for a long time.

 - Technological challenges.
 As is often the case, digital technologies and evolutions are both challenge (e.g. demands of the digital consumer) as opportunity.
 And in the utility industry we tend to look at technology far more as an opportunity and enabler.
 We’ll tackle some of the technologies but it’s clear that Big Data (or smart/actionable data), the Internet of Things and content analytics (adding insight and action to the avalanche of unstructured data) are among them.